 Frequently asked questions

-Unlike automation tools that offer clunky, one-way, and non-instant connections, an AI solution acts as an intelligent layer that directly accesses and understands your Notion content.
-It automates replies in real-time, handles updates seamlessly, and focuses on solving workflow problems rather than just moving data.
+While automation tools provide reliable connections for moving data between apps, an AI solution acts as an intelligent layer that understands your Notion content.
+It can help draft replies in real-time and handles updates seamlessly, focusing on assisting the agent workflow directly within the help desk.

-An AI agent connects directly to your Notion workspace as a knowledge source, reading and understanding all your user guides, FAQs, and internal documents.
-When a customer asks a question in Zendesk, the AI uses this comprehensive knowledge base to formulate a relevant and precise answer in seconds.
+An AI agent can connect to your Notion workspace as a knowledge source, reading and understanding user guides, FAQs, and internal documents.
+When a ticket arrives in Zendesk, the AI uses this comprehensive information to formulate relevant and precise answers in seconds.

-Yes, with selective automation, you can start small and gradually scale your AI agent’s responsibilities.
-You can configure it to handle only specific ticket types or tags, such as common "how-to" questions, while safely routing all other inquiries to human agents until you’re comfortable expanding its role.
+Yes, with selective automation, you can start small and gradually scale.
+You can configure it to assist with specific ticket types or tags, such as common "how-to" questions, while routing other inquiries to human agents as you refine the system.